 Cromer's very own microbrewery

-Now in its fifth year of operation Poppyland Brewery has gained a reputation for doing different.
-For me, Martin Warren the Poppyland Brewer, it is a challenge in semi-retirement, a means of self expression and it helps to satisfy my creative instincts.
-Hopefully I can make a small living too.
-As an ex-museum curator I cannot help myself from revelling in the character and culture of North Norfolk and I reflect this in my beers.
-I produce extraordinary ales that are far removed from industrial beer found in supermarkets or even beer found in British pubs.
-I am exploring just what beer can be, using the best ingredients and new techniques, seeking to innovate and aiming to really please my customers.
-I often draw inspiration from the local environment and local history.
-Where I can I use local ingredients - wild and cultivated.
-Where I can't, I get the best ingredients from all over the world - like hops and yeasts.
-I don't want people to say, Mmm, that's okay.
-I want them to say Wow!
+Now in its seventh year of operation Poppyland Brewery has gained a reputation for doing different.
+For me, Martin Warren the Poppyland Brewer, has been a challenge in semi-retirement, a means of self expression and it helped to satisfy my creative instincts.
+It made a small living too.
+As an ex-museum curator I couldn't help myself from revelling in the character and culture of North Norfolk and I reflected this in my beers.
+I have produced extraordinary ales that were far removed from industrial beer found in supermarkets or even beer found in British pubs.
+I have been exploring just what beer can be, using the best ingredients and new techniques, seeking to innovate and aiming to really please my customers.
+I often drew inspiration from the local environment and local history.
+Where I could I used local ingredients - wild and cultivated.
+Where I couldn't, I got the best ingredients from all over the world - like hops and yeasts.
+I didn't want people to say, Mmm, that's okay.
+I wanted them to say Wow!
 That's amazing!
 But I can announce here that the brewery is going to be sold in January 2019 and there will be a new owner taking it forward.
 More details will come in due course but I would like to wish him every success and hope he will have as much fun as I have.

 Being a very small business I am able to brew small batches of different beer all the time, always creating great new flavours.
 This means that stocks will quickly run out but hopefully you will appreciate the uniqueness, quality and depth of flavours that I can develop when hand crafting beer.
 I hope you will be eager to try my next production, as every batch is unique and explores another facet of the multidimensional beer map.